sestaton/p5-app-droplets/README.md

     Creation time (seconds): 1
     ---------------------------------------------------

-We should be able to see this image running if we check...
+You can give the server a name, or just let a default be chosen, as above.
+If you want something you can remember, then specify a server name when you create the droplet.
+We should be able to see this droplet running if we check...

     $ droplets --running
     Running Droplets: